jtgasper3/mindstone-py/v4/README.md

 ```

 ```
-$ /usr/local/bin/python /workspaces/mindstone-py/v4/main.py jtg79
+$ /usr/local/bin/python /workspaces/mindstone-py/v4/main.py netid: jtg79
-netid: jtg79
+Assistant response: The user `jtg79` is in the "grouper:email:Eligible" group, which is necessary for email eligibility.
+However, there are no groups starting with "grouper:licenses:M365_A5_" or "grouper:licenses:GSuite_" indicating that the user hasn't selected their preferred email system via the employee portal.

-Assistant response: The user `jtg79` is in the "grouper:email:Eligible" group, which is required to have email, and they are also in the "grouper:Students" group.
-However, they are not in any "grouper:licenses:M365_A5_" or "grouper:licenses:GSuite_" groups, which are necessary to provision the email system.
-I will request Grouper to add the user to the appropriate license group.
+Let's notify the sponsor to remind the user to select their preferred email type.

-Function call requested: provision_grouper_membership
+Function call requested: notify_sponsor_to_have_user_select_email_type
-Arguments: {'netid': 'jtg79', 'groupid': 'grouper:licenses:M365_A5_'}
+Arguments: {'netid': 'jtg79'}
 ```